trinhhe/ASL/README.md

 - use the optimized belief3.h unrolle the j-loop like in belief_simpleUnroll.h and use it for vector instructions
 - vector instructions should make flops run more efficiently
 - just started working on it

+### Keep only single state
+- belief5.h (on basis of belief3.h & uses factor2.h instead of factor.h)
+- G.in and G.in_old only store single float_t for the LIKE state instead of msg_t of two float_t
+- increase memory throughput
+- yes, it increases flops/cycle slightly